CovertLab/vEcoli/readmes/ecoli_master_configurations.md

 }
 ```

 to attempt to load a configuration for `Clock` from sim_data using `LoadSimData.get_config_by_name()` (which would fail in this case).
-This is the default behavior if a process config is not specified.
+Attempting to load from sim_data is the default behavior if a process config is not specified.

 > ***Note:*** when specifying an explicit process config, as in the first case where we set the timestep to 2, this explicit override actually gets deep-merged with (a) the config from sim_data, if it exists, or (b) the default process config, if it does not.
 This allows one to override only specific entries in the config.